OrionFoxtrot/SSDS_V1-V2_Test_Scripts/Hardware/2025 CAD/README.md

-cad for deployer, revisions done by Richard
+cad for deployer, revisions done in Inventor 25 (free with Cornell email, not available on Mac) by Richard

 note:
 must download all hardware files for the assy to load properly